 Let us now focus on the words kathakali and biryani, strictly related to the Indian Context of Culture: the former is a "dance-drama of Kerala, all parts being acted and danced by men, with stylized costume and mime" (Lewis 1991), the latter a "dish of rice, cooked with meat and vegetables" (Hawkins 1984).
 It is obviously not possible to translate them into Italian through a direct Equation, given the cultural gap.
 Translating kathakali into danza, in a relation of hyponymy, would fail to convey both the propositional content and the Context of Culture.
-As for biryani, the employiment of a strategy of Substitution and a translation into la merenda would generally convey the function of the dish, but not the specific Context of Culture, and also, as we said, of 'text creation'.
-Thus a strategy of Carry-over matching would be the most appropriate solution and it is the choice made by the Italian translator, who has left them untranslated, simply transferring and incorporating them in the TT.
+As for biryani, the employment of a strategy of Substitution and a translation into la merenda would generally convey the function of the dish, but not the specific Context of Culture, and also, as we said, of 'text creation'.
+Thus a strategy of Carry-over matching would be the most appropriate solution and it is the choice made by the Italian translator, who has left them untranslated, simply transferring and incorporating them into the TT.
 In order to explain the meaning of these words, the strategy of Carry-over matching could be combined with Amplification, through an addition within the text, in a footnote or in a glossary put at the end of the book.
-We would suggest a glossary, which would keep the TT fluent without interrupting the reading: a reader can freely choose whether consulting it or not.
+We would suggest a glossary, which would keep the TT fluent without interrupting the reading: a reader can decide whether or not s/he wants to consult it.
 This is the strategy employed in the official Italian translation.

 The ST contains a further important cultural element, that is, "Non-veg refreshment room".
-If a translator into another language, like Italian, would decide not to translate "non-veg" and simply omit it, s/he would not only cause a loss at the level of Ideational meaning, but also, and more importantly, in terms of Interpersonal meanings.
-Indeed, the distinction between "vegetarian" vs "non-vegetarian", in India, conveys a specific religion, and so is an important feature at the level of Social role.
+If a translator into another language, like Italian, opted for not translating "non-veg" and simply omitting it, s/he would cause a loss not only at the level of Ideational meaning, but also, and more importantly, in terms of Interpersonal meanings.
+Indeed, the distinction between "vegetarian" and "non-vegetarian", in India, conveys a specific religion, and so is an important feature at the level of Social role.